WordPress Development: A Beginner’s Guide

 While there will be some cost associated with this option, it will make the entire process—from setting up a domain name to building, launching, and managing your sites—a lot smoother.
 You won’t have to do everything on your own and can instead focus your efforts on building and customizing your sites.

-How much you will have to do, especially when it comes to site maintenance and performance improvements, will depend on the hosting provider you select
+How much you will have to do, especially when it comes to site maintenance and performance improvements, will depend on the hosting provider you select.

-With WP Engine, for example, you just need to choose a plan (starting at $30/month), set up a domain name, and you can start building your WordPress sites using easy-to-access staging, development, and production environments.
+With WP Engine, for example, you just need to choose a plan (starting at $20/month), set up a domain name, and you can start building your WordPress sites using easy-to-access staging, development, and production environments.

-Local Development
+Local development

 Another way to start using WordPress, and one that’s free of charge, is to use a local development environment that will let you design and build WordPress sites on your own local machine (i.e., your desktop or laptop).

-Local, for example, is the #1 tool for local WordPress development, and you can use it to experiment with WordPress or start building your first site in the comfort and safety of a local environment (which is not connected to the web).
+Local, for example, is the #1 tool for local WordPress development, and you can use it to experiment with WordPress site development or start building your first site in the comfort and safety of a local environment (which is not connected to the web).

-Local is the #1 local development tool for WordPress
+Local is the #1 local development tool for WordPress sites.

 Once you’re ready to push your site live, you can deploy it using a few different options, including manually, or with your hosting provider of choice.
 Download Local for free today and see how easy it is to start building WordPress sites, locally!

-Self-Hosted or DIY
+Self-hosted or DIY

 If you’re interested in WordPress development but don’t want to explore the options above, WordPress certainly affords you the freedom of doing it all by yourself.
 You can host a WordPress site on your own server and set up the various needed requirements (such as domain registration, database creation, etc.).